2023 Neighborhood Council Elections

 Eligible candidates can be residents, business owners, property owners, or community interest advocates who are key participants in local non-profit/service organizations.
 Candidates need not be US citizens or legal residents to qualify.
 Participation is also open to the formerly incarcerated.
 The minimum age to run for a council seat is 18.

-In 2023, the City Clerk will be using a hybrid election model for Neighborhood Council elections that provides for both in-person polling place voting as well as the option to Vote-By-Mail.
+The deadline for applying to receive a Vote-By-Mail ballot has passed.
+Stakeholders will be able to cast their votes at the in-person polling place on June 22, 2023.
 The minimum voting age is 16.
 Voters can only cast their ballots for candidates that are running in their respective area of Sherman Oaks.
 This means that only eligible certified voters associated with Areas 2, 4 and 6 will be voting in the 2023 election for candidates running for open positions in those areas.
 Participation to vote is open to those who live, work, or own property or a business within a specific area.
 The certification process to receive a ballot will require voters to attest to qualification via written documentation (California driver's license or ID, property tax statement, paycheck, City of LA issued business license, etc.).
 Ballots will be available in 13 different languages.

 Meeting the Candidates